ljiang09/data-science-2023/challenges/c08-structures-assignment.md

     and ranges that recognize the uncertainty involved.
 - Does the confidence interval above account for uncertainty arising from the *Monte Carlo approximation*?
 Why or why not?
-  - No, because the confidence interval calculations don’t involve anything specifically to account for uncertainty from the Monte Carlo method.
-It’s just a basic, generalized confidence interval calculations.
+  - Yes.
+Confidence intervals are commonly used to account for uncertainty, as they provide a range of possible values instead of a singular, concrete value.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
   - No, because the calculations for the confidence interval are just